Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Introduction

 \subsection{Formation of Wholes through Emergent Features}

 Gestalt researchers have long studied the emergence of ``wholes" from the combination of individual parts, but Gestalts have proven difficult to define and measure. \cite{Pomerantz1977PerceptionEffects} operationally defined Gestalts as the result of salient Emergent Features (EFs), that is features that are the result of the relations amongst individual elements, and are not possessed by the elements themselves.
-As an example, consider a line segment as a stimulus, with its length, position, and orientation as the only distinguishable features.
-Adding a second line segment adds its own features to the perceptual visual field, but in addition, new features, which might be EFs depending on the relationship between the two stimuli: the angle between them, the type of intersection they form, the emergent parallelism, collinearity, symmetry, etc. Perception of `wholes` are obtained when the new feature are salient, i.e. make it easier to identify the stimulus, as measured in a discrimination task.

-In Figure \ref{fig:1PomSetup}, left, we illustrate this approach.
-As a baseline, we test how well humans distinguish two stimuli (A and B, \emph{base pair}).
-We then add a new \emph{contextual} stimulus C to \emph{both} images, creating a \emph{com}.
-The stimulus C is not informative by itself, but the combination of A and C might generate EFs, which can be compared with the features of the image containing B and C, which might also contain novel EFs, depending on the characteristics of the stimuli B and C. Any effect in discrimination performance between this composite pair and the base pair is therefore a measure of the effect of the EFs.

-When the context changes the performance we talk about a \emph{Configural Effect} (CE).
-In particular, when it facilitate performance we have a \emph{Configural Superiority Effects} (CSE); When it hinders it, we have a \emph{Configural Inferiority Effect} (CIE).
-Notice that for most contextual stimuli C, the discrimination will not be facilitated but impaired, due to several factors that include additional computational and attentional load, increase similarity, crowding.
-If, in spite of these effects, adding the stimulus C makes the discrimination faster, then a novel and salient EFs has emerged, and we can claim that Gestalt grouping has happened.
-This paradigm has been applied to an ``oddity reaction time task" to directly measure the effect of several contextual configurations.
-In this experimental design, the subjects were asked to determine in which quadrant of a 2x2 grid an "odd" stimulus was presented (Figure \ref{fig:1PomSetup}, right).

-The approach has proven to be extremely useful in identifying what configurations give rises to EFs.
-Through their method, Pomerantz and colleagues have quantitatively measured CSE/CIE effects rather than rely on subjective measures.
-As predicted, many configurations result in CIE or very modest CSE (combination of characters, line segments forming letters, surfaces, 3D volumes); other configuration shows strong CSE \citep{Pomerantz1977PerceptionEffects, Pomerantz1989EmergentPerception, PomerantzPortillo}.
-Many of their complex stimuli are tested in Experiment 1, and in Experiment 2 we explore specific and low-level EFs with simple dot configuration following \cite{PomerantzPortillo}.
+These EFs behave as though they were elementary themselves and are sometimes detected more quickly than the more basic features from which they arise.
+The effect can be measured in a discrimination task, is robust to added noise \citep{CScontrast2020}, and might be a fundamental stage in shape processing related to the perception of non-accidental properties involved in shape perception as posed by the Recognition-by-Components theory\citep{Biederman2001RecognizingTheory, linesKubi2017}.